 It seems that the HSS needs to be contacted each time the UE is moving from one PLMN to another.
 This needs to be clarified in the Stage 2.

-The UE identity can be IMSI or MSISDN in stage 2, but this may be removed.
-Could be future proof.
+The UE identity can be IMSI or MSISDN in stage 2 but this may be removed.
+This could be future proof.

 A table can be added to provide the mapping between the cause received from the HSS and the cause sent to the UE.